 Grate Inlets.
-The use of grate inlets is not allowed without prior consent from the City Engineer or his designee.
+The use of grate inlets is not allowed on public drainage systems without prior consent from the City Engineer or his designee.
+If allowed, the inlet opening shall be designed twice as large as the calculated opening to compensate for clogging.
+Grate inlets may be used on private systems.